 Roman Catholic Life

 Skidmore’s Catholic students connect through participation with the Newman Club and through participation in the local Catholic community, usually either at St. Clement’s or St. Peter’s Parishes.
-The Newman Catholic Club is a student run club that plans social, religious and community minded events for its members as well as the entire Skidmore College community.
-Seasonal Retreats and/or Days of Reflection are offered throughout the liturgical year.
-Periodically a dinner and discussion on a timely issue is held on Sunday evenings.
+The Newman Club is a student-run club that plans social, religious and community minded events for its members as well as the entire Skidmore College community.
+Past Newman Club events have included seasonal retreats, days of reflection, dinners, discussions, and service projects.
 The Newman Club and the Office of Religious and Spiritual Life work to offer opportunities for personal spiritual growth, encourage participation in the celebration of the Eucharist and other sacraments, strive to raise consciousness on social issues, and promote hands-on involvement in community service.

 • Diocese of Albany

-Christians at Skidmore often find welcoming communities either through the Christian Fellowship and/or Newman Club.
-Students looking for other or additional types of Christan life on or off campus should contact Parker Diggory, Director of Religious and Spiritual Life (email@example.com, ext 8340).
-Worship services are offered throughout the year in celebration of certain holidays and campus events. (top)
+Christians at Skidmore often find welcoming communities through the Christian Fellowship and/or Newman Club.
+The ORSL also hosts event including regular Christian prayer gatherings, an Ash Wednesay service, a Christian Life dinner, and special events.
+Many Christian students choose to attend services in town and carpools are often available.
+Students looking for other or additional types of Christan life on or off campus should contact Parker Diggory, Director of Religious and Spiritual Life (firstname.lastname@example.org, ext 8340). (top)

 More Religious and Spiritual Engagement on Campus

 Students from a wide range of traditions find a variety of ways of connecting, sometimes informally, to each other and observing religious and spiritual practices that are important to them.
 Muslim students have come together for Friday prayers in Wilson Chapel and arranged for individual or small group salat in residential and other spaces on campus.
 Student organizations with cultural interests organize educational events that raise awareness of different faiths and practices and occasionally host observances of religious occasions.
 Meditation groups meet in the chapel and include specific Buddhist traditions and other contemplative practices.
-The Coordinator of Spiritual Programs organizes and leads wellness and yoga gatherings that include attention to matters of mindfulness, spirit, and being.
+Through the skidMORE MINDFULness initiative, the ORSL organizes and leads wellness and yoga gatherings that include attention to matters of mindfulness, spirit, and being.
 Students looking to connect with any of these groups or to start a gathering of their own can contact the Office of Religious and Spiritual Life.